 The Massachusetts CFIDS/ME & FM Association Spring 2000 UPDATE

-When I first read that several neurosurgeons were performing brain surgery to treat CFS/CFIDS/ME and FM, I was alarmed.
-Several doctors and researchers have put forward a theory that in a percentage of patients, CFS/CFIDS/ME and FM are related to chiari malformation—an anatomical condition in which a portion of the brain is squeezed too tightly into the top of the spinal canal or, alternatively, the upper portion of the spinal cord is squeezed into a spinal canal that is too narrow.
+When I first read that several neurosurgeons were performing brain surgery to treat Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) and fibromyalgia (FM), I was alarmed.
+Several doctors and researchers have put forward a theory that in a percentage of patients, ME/CFS and FM are related to chiari malformation—an anatomical condition in which a portion of the brain is squeezed too tightly into the top of the spinal canal or, alternatively, the upper portion of the spinal cord is squeezed into a spinal canal that is too narrow.

 These doctors hypothesize that the mechanical pressure exerted against the brain or spinal cord causes fatigue, headaches, and many neurological symptoms.
 The remedy in patients with this condition is to surgically remove bone in the skull or the spinal column to relieve the pressure on the nerve tissue.